malhotra5/Manim-Tutorial/README.md

 People are sometimes unable to install cairo through the terminal.
 But, it is possible to install it using the Python.

         pip3 install pycairo
+* Problem #2: **Exception: Latex error converting to dvi.
+See log output above or the log file** This error can be frustrating.
+Especially when you don't know what to isntall.
+But if you followed my installation guide, this error is not due to mussing a system requirement.
+Rather, there is a problem with the code.
 ## Running-Manim-Projects

 ## Exploring-the-Repo